 TEST 3: Bypassing The Radiator Fan Switch

-In this test step, we're gonna' test all of the circuits of the fan relay by bypassing the radiator fan switch with a jumper wire.
+In this test step, you'll re-install the radiator fan motor relay and then unplug the radiator fan switch and bypass it with a jumper wire.

 This is a very simple test but you do need to take one very important precaution and it's to use a small diameter jumper wire (gauge-wise).

 This is to prevent the jumper wire from damaging the radiator fan switch's pigtail connector's female terminals.

 NOTE: The radiator fan switch is located on the thermostat housing, see image 2 of 2 above.

 OK, this is what you need to do:

 Disconnect the radiator fan motor switch from its pigtail connector.